xaviruvpadhiyar98/Live-Weather-Displaying-Application-using-APIs-and-Excel/README.md

 To add new city
 1. Open Live-Weather.xlsx
 2. Add City name, Add Unit Value(K/C/F), and Add Update value (0 for no updation, 1 for updating values).
-Note: ALl of the values mention above are required
+Note: All of the values mentioned are required
 3. Run the main.py